jackforgothispassword/ai-school-tech-writer/README.md

 1. **Enhanced UI/UX:** Develop a more advanced and user-friendly interface that includes features such as real-time suggestions, auto-completion of content, and a more interactive documentation process.
 2. **Automated Content Updates:** Implement a feature where the agent periodically checks and updates existing documentation based on new information or changes in the relevant field, ensuring that all documentation remains current without manual intervention.
 3. **Integration with Existing Tools:** Develop integrations for the agent with commonly used development tools and platforms (e.g., Confluence, Jira, Notion) to streamline workflows and increase accessibility.
+4. **Cover Image and Technical Diagram Generation:** Utilize the enhanced capabilities of the AI to automatically generate and update cover images and technical diagrams, enriching the documentation with visually informative elements.
-4. **Add The Features You Want**: Let your creativity shine by adding a unique feature that significantly simplifies or enhances your daily routines.
+5. **Add The Features You Want**: Let your creativity shine by adding a unique feature that significantly simplifies or enhances your daily routines.
 Innovate with functionalities that solve problems and improve efficiency or satisfaction in meaningful ways.

 ## Privacy and Submission Guidelines
 - **Submission Requirements:** Please submit a link to your public repo with your implementation or a loom video showcasing your work on the [BloomTech AI Platform](app.bloomtech.com).